-Prior to 2011, a vendor or visitor in need of a temporary parking permit for one week or less was to apply for a parking permit.
-Once it was approved a temporary parking permit was issued.
+Before improving our process, a vendor or visitor in need of a temporary parking permit for one week or less had to apply for a parking permit.
+Once it was approved, a temporary parking permit was issued.
 One permit was issued for each day due to the expiring chemical decal used on the temporary permit.
-There was also no process in place to track the temporary permits; who they were issued to or where they were authorized to park.
+There was no process in place to track the temporary permits, to whom they were issued or where they were authorized to park.

 With the new process, one decal per event can be used across a finite time frame.
-The department submits a parking permit request on-line and it goes through the approval process.
+The department submits a parking permit request online and it goes through the approval process.
 The permit is issued for the time frame needed.

-Prior process took approximately 20 minutes for an average of 50 temporary permits per year equaling 16.6 hours.
-The new process takes 10 minutes for 50/year equaling 8.3 hours for a time savings of 8.3 hours per year or \$409.94.
-Use of the Graphics Department will ensure a future savings in paper usage and in-house resources as well as making this a green accomplishment.
+The new process takes half the time as the old process, for a time savings of 8.3 hours per year or \$409.94.
+Use of the Graphics Department ensures a future savings in paper usage and in-house resources as well as making this a green accomplishment.